cinnData/DataSci/[DS-01E] Example - LendingClub data.md

    ...: df4 = pd.read_csv(path + 'lending-4.csv.zip', index_col=0)
 ```

 So, we have four data frames, one for each source file.
-With the Pandas function `concat`, we can get the **union**.
+With the Pandas function `concat`, we can get the **union** of the four data subsets.

 ```
 In [4]: df = pd.concat([df1, df2, df3, df4])